What is the RFID windshield labels?

 Finally, there are frequently asked questions (FAQs) about RFID windshield labels, such as whether they are waterproof, the average lifespan, the working or read range, and whether custom RFID windshield labels can be made.
 The average lifespan of RFID windshield labels is around 5 to 7 years, and most labels have an Ultra High Frequency, which provides a read range of up to 7 meters or 25 feet.
 Most US states are making it mandatory for vehicle owners to install RFID windshield labels as they help reduce traffic congestion, effectively collect tolls on highways, and act as a strong deterrent against crime.

-FAQs: Everything You Need to Know About RFID Windshield Labels
+Everything You Need to Know About RFID Windshield Labels

 Are there any specific industries that would benefit from RFID windshield labels more than others?